 Regular Attendance

-To be eligible for Transport Assistance in respect of travel to an education support facility, a student is normally expected to travel to and from their facility (i.e. to and from the one address) at least three full days per week (i.e. three mornings and three afternoons).
-Students who cannot travel to their facility regularly (e.g. because of their disability or medical condition) will only be approved for transport assistance in exceptional circumstances.
+To be eligible for Transport Assistance in respect of travel to an Education Support School or Centre, a student is normally expected to travel to and from their school or centre (i.e. to and from the one address) at least three full days per week (i.e. three mornings and three afternoons).
+Students who cannot travel to their school or centre regularly (e.g. because of their disability or medical condition) will only be approved for transport assistance in exceptional circumstances.
 If a student is unable to travel at any time or for any period, parents/carers should contact the bus staff at the earliest opportunity.
-There is a minimum requirement of trips taken per week.
-However, SBS is aware that because of a child’s disability and/or medical conditions may mean that a child cannot meet this requirement.
+However, School Bus Services is aware that in some circumstances regular attendance may not always be possible and will aim to work with the families on the best outcome.

-The vehicles used to transport education support students are often modified to accommodate the needs of students.
-In addition, because many education support students have mobility issues, they are usually picked up and dropped off on a door-to-door basis.
+The buses used to transport education support students are often modified to accommodate the needs of students.
+In addition, as many education support students have mobility issues, they are usually picked up and dropped off on a door-to-door basis.

-A student is only permitted to travel on an education support vehicle after the SBS has advised the contractor of the approval.
+A student is only permitted to travel on an education support bus after School Bus Services have advised the contractor of the approval.

-There are circumstances such as a medical condition and/or special needs of a student which makes it not feasible or safe for the student to be transported by an education support vehicle.
-The parents/carers of eligible students who cannot be transported by education support vehicles are usually entitled to a conveyance allowance.
+There are circumstances such as a medical condition and/or special needs of a student which makes it not feasible or safe for the student to be transported by an education support bus.
+The parents/carers of eligible students who cannot be transported by education support buses are usually entitled to a conveyance allowance.

-Students travelling in a wheelchair or those who require special equipment to travel on an education support vehicle will not be transported until the appropriate restraint/equipment is available for use.
+Students travelling in a wheelchair or those who require special equipment to travel on an education support bus cannot be transported until the appropriate control devices/equipment is available for use.

 Medication